Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: The Photometric Model of the Galaxy

 \section{The Photometric Model of the Galaxy}

-Most of the dynamical models of the lenses use a \cite{Hernquist1990} model for the distribution of the stellar light, setting the effective radius (through $s=0.55 R_e$) to match that of their model for the light distribution.
-In some cases, a Jaffe model with $\rho \propto r^{-2} (r+a)^{-2}$ is also tested (e.g., \citealt{Wong2017}) with a comment that it changes the result little.
-The light distribution is usually modeled with one or more \cite{Sersic1968} or pseudo-Jaffe profiles and, in some of the new time-delay analysis, these are decomposed into Gaussian components and then de-projected into 3D mass distributions (\citealt{Shajib2020,Shajib2023,TDCOSMO2025}).
+We summarized the choices of photometric models in Sect.~\ref{sec:obs}.
+Here we discuss the consequences of errors in photometric models and the general problem of color gradients.
+Some consequences for earlier models are discussed in Appendix~\ref{app:prev}.
 While we are generally staying within the assumption of spherical galaxies, there is the question of what scale length of an elliptical galaxy should be used in a spherical analysis.
 Three standard possibilities are the major, intermediate, and minor scale lengths, whose ratios of $1:q^{1/2}:q$ are determined by the axis ratio $q$.
-Some new TDCOSMO models explicitly state that intermediate axis was used (e.g., \citealt{Shajib2020,Shajib2023,TDCOSMO2025}).
+New TDCOSMO models explicitly state that intermediate axis was used (e.g., \citealt{Shajib2020,Shajib2023,TDCOSMO2025}).
 However, of the six lenses analyzed by H0LiCOW, the model for the light distribution is only fully specified in \cite{Suyu2013}.
 In this study of RX~J1131$-$1231, the effective radius is clearly defined as the major axis effective radius (their Eqn.~15) and then used in the dynamical analysis.
 We would argue that the intermediate axis seems the most physical choice.

 We can ask how the velocity dispersions for a Hernquist in Hernquist model (Eqn.~\ref{eqn:herndisp} at fixed M) or Hernquist in SIS model (Eqn.~\ref{eqn:sisdisp} at fixed $\sigma^2$) change given a change in the scale length from the major axis to the intermediate axis.
 The fractional changes for $r \sim s$ are $\sim -\Delta s/s$ and $\sim + \Delta s/2 s $, respectively.
 In the first case, reducing $s$ increases $\sigma_H^2$ because both the stellar and mass distributions are becoming more compact.
 In the second case, reducing $s$ decreases $\sigma_S^2$ because the mass distribution is fixed even as the stellar distribution becomes more compact.
 In a more realistic model, combining the stars with a dark halo, shrinking the scale length should generically increase the velocity dispersion because the stars dominate the mass of the central regions of galaxies.
 This should mean that modeling a lens with an overestimate of the scale radius underestimates the velocity dispersion for a given mass inside the Einstein ring, driving the models to less dark matter and higher estimates of $H_0$.